opensearch-project/sql-odbc/docs/user/microsoft_excel_support_mac.md

 <img src="img/excel_table_list.png" width="500">

 * Edit SQL statement if required and click on **Run**.
 Data preview will be loaded.
-> **NOTE**: Excel for Mac currently will not show an error if you provide an incorrect query ([Github issue here](https://github.com/opendistro-for-elasticsearch/sql/issues/601)).
-If no data appears, check your OpenSearch server logs to see if the query failed.

 <img src="img/excel_data_preview_mac.png">